theshteves/stevenkneiser.com/blog/now.md

 ## Reading like I'm running out of time

 Apparently I've been writing like I'm running out of time too.
-This was succinct but just a tad too long & distracting for this page:
+This was succinct, but just a tad too long & distracting for this page:

 <figure class='flex my-8 text-xl bg-gradient-to-bl from-yellow-50 via-yellow-50 to-yellow-300 w-max p-4 rounded items-center'>
   <div class='px-4'>🤓 </div>